Understanding Home Warranty Payout Limits

 Step 2: Calculate the Break-Even Point

-Add up the annual premium plus likely service fees (typically $75–$125 per call).
+Add up the annual premium (averaging $73/month or $876/year in 2026) plus likely service fees (averaging $108 per call in 2026).
 If one major covered repair would cost more than your annual out-of-pocket warranty spend, and your plan's cap actually covers it, the warranty pays off.
 If every covered item has a cap well below actual replacement cost, the value shrinks considerably.
+See our full home warranty total cost analysis for the complete math.

 Step 3: Compare Aggregate Limits to Your Real Exposure